 - Ideas for adapting the material for younger and older children, as well as ideas for groups of children.
 So if you are a part of a nature club these ideas are ideal.

 I also love that there are some very practical pages for mum as she prepares to take her children on this butterfly adventure.
 When we embark on a new study we want to capture our children’s attention and what better way to do that than by reading a good book.
 So the practical suggestions begin and guide you through other great ideas and suggestions on getting the most out of your unit study

-Topics covered in this Unit Study:
+Topics covered in the Butterflies Flutter By Unit Study:

 - Body Parts

 I want to share some of the suggestions given in this unit study with you so that you can get an idea of the fabulously fun learning experience you can expect over the weeks as you study butterflies.

 - ‘Go on a metamorphosis hunt.
 Look for signs like eggs, chewed leaves, tiny caterpillars, moulted skin, full or empty chrysalis.
 Draw each sign you see in your nature journal and note where you found them’.

 - ‘If you find eggs or caterpillars on a plant, carefully bring the entire plant home.’
 There are then suggestions on how to carefully keep and look after your eggs or caterpillars.